wozhouh/deep-learning-paper/README.md

 # deep-learning-paper
-a repository collecting classic paper on deep learning
+A repository collecting classic paper on deep learning